craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Create a document.
 Save it to **Documents**.

-   Note that OneDrive for Business is not set up for Sallie, because the installation was done as ADATUM\Administrator.
+   Note that OneDrive for Business is not set up for Sallie, because the Office 365 ProPlus installation was done as ADATUM\Administrator.

 1. Close Word.